When a Classically-Trained Musician Met the World of Sonic Branding

 I had spent much of my life in music in concert halls and orchestra pits, behind the instruments and for rows of audiences.
 Sonic branding was new to me.

-When I first walked through the Zoom doors of Made Music, I didn’t know much about the music world outside of classical music.
+When I first walked through the "Zoom doors of Made Music Studio, I didn’t know much about the music world outside of classical music.
 I had spent much of my life in music in concert halls and orchestra pits, behind the instruments and for rows of audiences.
 Sonic branding was new to me.
 I knew and felt the importance of music in my own life but had never considered it as a branding tool.
 I spent my first few weeks in my new position watching sizzle reels, reading materials, talking to other members of the Made Music team, really trying to understand the “what” and “how” of sonic branding.
 Phrases like “sonic logo” and “sonic identity” would soon enter my vocabulary.
 But I was still left with the question of “why.”
 Why was it valuable?
 Why did it exist?
 I got closer to these answers through some words from our founder, Joel Beckerman.

-In Joel’s book, The Sonic Boom: How Sound Transforms the Way We Think, Feel, and Buy, he writes about how we react faster to sound than all other sensual stimuli, including touch, sight, taste, and smell.
+In Joel’s book, The Sonic Boom: How Sound Transforms the Way We Think, Feel, and Buy, he writes about how we react faster to sound than all other sensory stimuli, including touch, sight, taste and smell.
 He says, “Boom moments occur when businesses and people use sounds to rope in a lot of other senses, spark memories, tell rich stories with incredible efficiency, and, most important, elicit feelings.”

-I thought back to the research and learning I was doing those first few weeks of the job, the videos I watched, the emotions I felt, how starstruck I was learning this was the creative team behind the iconic IMAX theme.
+I thought back to the research and learning I was doing those first few weeks of the job, the reels I watched, the emotions I felt, how starstruck I was learning this was the creative team behind the iconic IMAX theme.
 Made Music Studio was everywhere — the AT&T ringtone, HBO’s Feature Presentation, the Super Bowl score on NBC, the sounds of Hulu, Wondery and beyond.
 (The MMS phrase “you may not know us, but you’ve heard us” was exactly right.)

 Almost everyone has at least one piece of music that elicits emotions for them.
 For me, it’s Howard Hanson’s Symphony No. 2 “Romantic” theme.
 When I hear it, I am transported.
 It takes me back 20 years to Interlochen Arts Camp in Northern Michigan.
-I remember everything about it, all the friends I made, ice cream I bought, concerts I attended and performed, the cabin I slept in with 16 other girls…memories pour out effortlessly.
+I remember everything about it, all the friends I made, the ice cream I bought, the concerts I attended and performed, the cabin I slept in with 16 other girls…memories pour out effortlessly.
 The journey to being a sonic branding expert was not so far from my reach after all.